weaviate/weaviate-io/developers/weaviate/api/index.md

 ## Overview

 This section includes references for the RESTful and GraphQL APIs.
-The RESTful API end-points can be used to add data and the GraphQL interface to retrieve data.
+RESTful API end-points can be used to add data or obtain information about the Weaviate instance, and the GraphQL interface to retrieve data.

 ### References - GraphQL
 - [Get{}](./graphql/get.md)